reimagined/resolve/docs/tutorial/lesson-6.md

 ```
 <!-- prettier-ignore-end -->

-Modify the **mapStateToProps** function implementation for the MyLists component so that component props a bound to the implemented slice of the Redux state:
+Modify the **mapStateToProps** function implementation for the MyLists component so that component props are bound to the implemented slice of the Redux state:

 ```jsx
 export const mapStateToProps = (state, ownProps) => ({